hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Description
 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

-Liches is a popular chess platform that hosts millions of chess games everyday.
+Liches is a popular chess platform that hosts millions of chess games every day.
 In order to use these games for your personal projects, you can download them for free from [the Lichess database](https://database.lichess.org/).
 However, extracting games from the database can be challenging due to the enormous size of the data files.
 This project aims to provide a solution in the form of a data pipeline capable of:
 - Downloading and storing the monthly data files
 - Parsing these files into tabular (Parquet) format
 - Optionally filtering and/or aggregating games based on specified criteria